 SPECIAL REQUIREMENT: Certain assignments made to employees in this class will require access to transportation to meet field requirements made in the ordinary course of business in a timely and efficient manner.

-When substituting training for experience, a copy or photocopy of your official academic transcript showing courses taken and degree conferred (if a degree is required) must accompany your application.
+A copy or photocopy of your official academic transcript showing courses taken and degree conferred (if a degree is required) must accompany your application.
 If submitting a photocopy, this office must be able to verify it is an official transcript.
 Your transcript does not have to be submitted in a sealed envelope from the Registrar’s Office.
 If your transcript, as previously described, does not accompany your application, your application will be disqualified and you will be given ten (10) days to submit documentation to substantiate your qualifications.
 If you fail to provide a copy or photocopy of your official transcript within the ten (10) day period, you will not be allowed to participate in the examination.

 Your degree and/or college credit must have been awarded by a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable educational practices.
 If your degree and/or college credit was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency from a member company of the National Association of Credential Evaluation Services, Inc. (NACES).
 You can write to the Examination Information Desk of this Department for a list of NACES members who provide this service.
 You must pay the required evaluation fee.